edermanoel94/monitor-ctags/README.md

 # monitor-ctags

-Monitoring files on filesystem for update in ctags
+Monitoring modifications files on project to update tags using **ctags**.

+This is under development.

 ## Building